pgadmin-org/pgadmin4/docs/en_US/function_dialog.rst

 Use the fields in the *Definition* tab to define the function:

+* Move the *Custom return type?* switch to provide a user defined return type.
 * Use the drop-down listbox next to *Return type* to select the data type returned by the function, if any.
+If *Custom return type?* is enabled this field will change to an input text field.
 * Use the drop-down listbox next to *Language* to select the implementation language.
 The default is *sql*.
 * Use the fields in the *Arguments* to define an argument.
 Click the *Add*